2Nin/Disciplinas-da-Poli/README.md

 # Disciplinas-da-Poli
-Repository containing a few of my works during my mechatronics engineering courses @ Poli-USP A short summary of each discipline currently in the repository:
+Repository containing a few of my works during my mechatronics engineering courses @ Poli-USP.
+A short summary of each discipline currently in the repository:

 - MAC2166 - Introdução à Computação: Introduction to general programming concepts in Python.